-CE National is a sister organization with other Fellowship of Grace Brethren Churches organizations.
+CE National is a sister organization with other Charis Fellowship of Churches.
 Both local churches and national organizations have decided to agree on the basic biblical doctrines outlined below.

 These biblical doctrines are what defines our mission and our calling to serve Christ throughout CE National.

 The members of the Charis Fellowship of Churches, in harmony with our historic position, believing the Bible, the whole Bible, and nothing but the Bible to be our infallible rule of faith and practice, and feeling our responsibility to make known the divine message of the Bible, present the following articles as a statement of those basic truths taught in the Bible which are common to our Christian faith and practice:

 1. The Center

 We declare that Jesus Christ, the incarnate Word of God, as revealed in the Bible, the written Word of God, is the only Savior and Lord.
 He is the center of our shared experience of true biblical unity.

 We affirm our commitment to the following core truths of the Bible which we share with other genuine believers in Jesus Christ:

 - The One True God – There is one, and only one, true God, the God of Abraham, Isaac, and Jacob.
 He is the Creator and Lord of all, existing eternally in three persons, never less and never more – Father, Son, and Holy Spirit.

 - The Lord Jesus Christ – Jesus Christ is fully God, existing eternally.
 Everything was created by Him and for Him.
 His incarnation took place in the womb of a virgin.
 He became man, but never sinned.
 He died a substitutionary death to atone for sin, resurrected bodily, and ascended into heaven where He remains fully God and fully man, and is presently ministering until He comes again.